-As at 31 December 2021, the Group has trade receivables from non-related parties of RMB746,800,000, net of loss allowance of RMB10,438,000.
-These trade receivables represent approximately 19% of the Group's total assets.
+As at 31 December 2022, the Group has trade receivables from non-related parties of RMB719,419,000, net of loss allowance of RMB6,857,000.
+These trade receivables represent approximately 17% of the Group's total assets.

-In accordance with SFRS(I) 9 Financial Instruments, the Group is required to recognise ECL on financial assets.
+In accordance with SFRS(I) 9 Financial Instruments, the Group is required to recognise ECL on financial assets that are measured at a mortised cost.
 For trade receivables, the Group uses a provision matrix to measure the lifetime ECL allowance and trade receivables are grouped based on shared credit risk characteristics and days past due for the purpose of the ECL assessment.
 In calculating the expected credit loss rates, the Group considers historical loss rates for each category of customers and adjustments are made to reflect current and forward-looking macroeconomic factors affecting the ability of the customers to settle the receivables.